 Click on the county of your choice to learn more or Volunteer!

-Our mission to create a state-wide network of volunteer drivers is starting right here in Southeast Wisconsin.
+Our mission to create a state-wide network of volunteer drivers throughout Wisconsin.
 With a growing older population, the need increases every year – and we hope our program does too.
 This is just the start!
 Find out how you can help now and for years to come!

 After your online request is submitted, your selected county representative will contact you with further details about volunteering and help answer any additional questions you may have.
 You will be asked to fill out and submit a quick Volunteer Application to provide any additional information needed.

 Yes.
-A criminal and driving background check will be conducted and a sex offender search will be performed to be considered as a volunteer with Interfaith and the Drive.
+A criminal and driving background check will be conducted and a sex offender search will be performed to be considered as a volunteer with the Drive.
 Give.
 Serve. program.

 If you are volunteering to drive seniors in you community, it is required that you are an insured driver.
-Interfaith provides excess accident and auto liability insurance in addition to your insurance.
+We provide excess accident and auto liability insurance in addition to your insurance.
 If you don’t have auto insurance, you may want to consider volunteering for the SERVE part of this program.

 Just like any person that rides in your vehicle, you are liable for their safety.
-Interfaith may be covered by supplementary accident and liability insurance, at no cost to you.
+Each individual agency may be covered by supplementary accident and liability insurance, at no cost to you.
 Although it is not a substitute for your own insurance, it covers you in case of personal injury to yourself or others while you are working at your assignment.

 Although the definition of volunteering is to FREELY offer to do something, mileage reimbursement may be offered in some counties.
-Your Interfaith representative will provide these details to you.
+Our representatives will provide these details to you.

 You can volunteer when it is convenient for you – weekly, monthly, or simply on occasion, that’s no problem.
 Let us know what time you are able to commit, and we will work with your schedule.